V4Fire/Client/src/core/component/decorators/component/README.md

 ### How does it work?

-The `@component` decorator aggregates information of the class received from other nested decorators and with the help of reflection and forms a special structure of the [[ComponentMeta]] type.
+The `@component` decorator gathers information from other nested decorators within the class.
+Through the use of reflection, this decorator then constructs a unique structure of the [[ComponentMeta]] type.
-Next, the created structure will be passed to the used component library adapter, which will create a "real" component.
+Following this, the formed structure is transferred to the utilized component library adapter, leading to the creation of an actual component.

 ## Additional options

 ### [name]

-The name of the component we are registering.
+The name of the component.
-If the name isn't specified, it will be taken from the tied class name by using reflection.
+If not specified, the name is obtained from the class name via reflection.
-This parameter can't be inherited from the parent component.
+This parameter cannot be inherited from the parent component.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';